michalcichon/michalcichon.github.io/_posts/2023-02-10-my-favorite-retro-computers.md

 comments: true
 ---

+## Retrocomputing.
+To be frank, every computer sooner or later becomes retro, but I find a lot of fun working with these 8-bit machines from the 80s and early 90s.

 I started collecting my retro computers somehow by accident.
 My first game console was the **Pegasus IQ-502** which I got from my parents around 1994.
 The console was technically a Nintendo Entertainment System clone produced by the Taiwanese company Micro Genius, and was very popular in the early 90s in Poland, before the anti-piracy law was introduced to the Polish legal system.

 The main chip of the unit was the UA6527P which was a DIL-40 CPU clocked at 1.77 MHz.
 It was a copy of the Ricoh RP2A03 used in the Nintendo Family Computer (Famicom) and the RP2A07 in the NES console (PAL) using the MOS 6502.